amanzi/amanzi/test_suites/verification/transport/saturated/transient/dual_porosity_1d/amanzi_dual_porosity_1d.rst

   * Documentation:

-    * Complete for unstructured mesh framework, including line plots and tables.
+    * Complete for unstructured mesh framework, including line plots.
+Tables will be added.

 .. todo::

   * Documentation:

-    * Decide whether to run this as a 2D or 3D problem
+    * Decide whether to add simple dual porosity model with Warren-Root parameter.
     * Do we need a short discussion on numerical methods (i.e., discretization, splitting, solvers)?
-    * Store *Gold Standard* simulation results (need name and location)?